 The Silent Culture Killer (And How to Fix It)

-- Jake Thompson
+Author Jake Thompson signing books

 I was sitting in a marriage counselor's office seven years ago, feeling like this relationship might not work.

 My wife had just finished explaining - again - how frustrated she was with things that I did.
-I was genuinely confused as I tried to explain everything I was doing
+I was genuinely confused as I tried to explain everything I was doing.

 The counselor looked at me with that knowing smile therapists perfect over years of practice.
 "Jake, what does 'helping with dishes' mean to you?"